osg-htc/docs/docs/security/tokens/overview.md

 | LIGO          | Yes                    |
 | OSG           | Yes                    |

-Until all of the collaborations you support are using tokens in production, your CE should remain on OSG 3.5, with the 3.5-upcoming repositories enabled.

 ### WebDAV/XRootD File transfer ###

 The following collaborations support support file transfer using WebDAV or XRootD: